 Her Giveback: Global Ambassador, International Children’s & Palliative Care Network @icpcn, Former President / Current Board, Elisabeth Kubler-Ross Foundation @elisabethkublerrossfoundation, Content Curator: Choose Love Movement @chooselovemovement

-Dr. M.R.
-Rajagopal was born in Trivandrum in Kerala, India and graduated from Trivandrum Medical College.
-He did his post-graduation in Anesthesiology from All India Institute of Medical Sciences, New Delhi.
-While working as Professor and Head of Anesthesiology in Calicut Medical College, he with his colleagues founded the Pain and Palliative Care Society in 1003 offering free pain management and palliative care to poor patients.
-In 1995, this was declared a WHO demonstration project and grew to the present Institute of Palliative Medicine with a network of over 100 palliative care centers in the state of Kerala.
-This initiative resulted in palliative care reaching about 40% of the needy in Kerala compared to the national average of less than 1%.
+While working as Professor and Head of Anaesthesiology at Calicut Medical College, he with his colleagues founded the Pain and Palliative Care Society in 1993 offering free pain management and palliative care to poor patients.
+In 1995, this was declared a WHO demonstration project and grew to the present Institute of Palliative Medicine and a network of over 300 palliative care centers in the state of Kerala.
+This initiative resulted in palliative care reaching about 50% of the needy in Kerala compared to the national average of less than 4%.

-Dr. Rajagopal is a life time advisor to the International Association for Hospice and Palliative Care (IAHPC) and is the vice chairman of Asia Pacific Hospice Network (APHN).
-He is a member of the International Experts’ Committee of the WHO Collaborating Center at Madison-Wisconsin.
-He is also an Associate faculty member of the Institute of Palliative Medicine at San Diego, USA.
-He is on the editorial board of several international journals and has authored/edited two textbooks, several book chapters (including Oxford Textbook of Palliative Medicine) and more than 30 publications in scientific journals.
+Dr. Rajagopal is a lifetime advisor to the International Association for Hospice and Palliative Care (IAHPC).
+He is on the editorial board of several international journals and has authored/edited two textbooks, several book chapters (including the Oxford Textbook of Palliative Medicine), and more than 30 publications in scientific journals.
+He is an adjunct professor of global oncology at Queen’s University, Kingston, Canada.